ENERGY EXTRACTION SYSTEMS

 turbine housings only)

 B. Ultra lean burn multi-fuel induction system for typical SICE, utilized in motorcycle

-application or automobile.
+application or automobile and stationary constant run applications.
 Complete with appropriate one off devices and complete

 electronic control system.